Resources and useful links on managing absence related to COVID-19, including advice on self-isolation and sick pay

 Employers have ongoing duties under health and safety legislation and should undertake risk assessments, once any pregnant employee has let them know about the pregnancy.
 Pregnant women should not be required to continue working at any stage, if this is not supported by the risk assessment.
+Having a COVID-19 vaccine does not remove the requirement for employers to carry out risk assessments for pregnant women.
 There are different government guides for different industries, for example information and advice to be used as the basis for a risk assessment may be obtained from:

 - workplace risk assessment guidance for healthcare workers and for vulnerable people working in other industries, or